Greater Region of SaarLorLux: Shared history

-The region of SaarLorLux was settled by the Celtic tribes of the Treveri and Mediomatrici.
+The Greater Region was settled by the Celtic tribes of the Treveri and Mediomatrici.
 The Treveri lived in the south of Belgium, Luxembourg, western Rhineland-Palatinate, and northern Saarland.
 Lorraine and the southern Saarland were inhabited by the Mediomatrici.
 Both tribes were conquered during the Gallic Wars by the Roman legions of Julius Caesar.
 The area became part of the Roman provinces of Gallia Belgica, Germania Superior, and Germania Inferior.

 Barbarian invasions forced the enfeebled Roman Empire to abandon possession of the area in the fifth century.
 The region became a part of the Frankish Empire.
 After the death of Louis the Pious in 840, the Carolingians adhered to the Germanic custom of partible inheritance, and the Treaty of Verdun in 843 divided the empire into three.
 Louis's eldest surviving son Lothair I became Emperor of the Romans and ruler of Middle Francia.
 His three sons in turn divided this kingdom between them into Lotharingia, Burgundy and the Kingdom of Italy (which covered the northern part of the Italian peninsula).
-The core area of SaarLorLux lies within the borders of Lotharingia.
+The core area of the Greater Region lies within the borders of Lotharingia.
 The struggle to gain control over Lotharingia was the cause of centuries of struggle and war between the two other Franconian kingdoms (West and East Francia), which over time evolved into the Kingdom of France and the Holy Roman Empire (the predecessor of subsequent German states), with the Holy Roman Empire ultimately gaining control until the 18th century.